-For Datalog queries, infinite provenance expressions may be needed.
+As mentioned before, for Datalog queries, infinite provenance expressions may be needed.
 For example, the Datalog query that consists of the recursive rule $A(x)\leftarrow A(x)$ and the rule $\mn{goal}\leftarrow A(x)$ where $\mn{goal}$ is the output predicate, evaluated over the database that contains a single fact $A(a)$ annotated with $x_0\in\semiringVars$, has infinitely many derivation trees and its provenance as defined by \citet{Green07-provenance-seminal} is an infinite sum of $x_0$, which is not an element of $\polynomials$.
-Such infinite provenance expressions are expressed using \emph{formal power series with variables from $\semiringVars$ and coefficients from $C$ is a mapping that associates to each monomial over $\semiringVars$ a coefficient in $C$.
-A formal power series $S$ can be written as a possibly infinite sum $S=\Sigma_{\monomial\in\monomials(\semiringVars)}S(\monomial)\monomial$. $C\llbracket\semiringVars\rrbracket$ denotes the set of formal power series with variables from $\semiringVars$ and coefficients from $C$. \citeauthor{Green07-provenance-seminal} define the \emph{Datalog provenance semiring} as $\series$, the commutative $\omega$-continuous semiring of formal power series with coefficients from $\Nbb^\infty=\Nbb\cup\{\infty\}$.
+Such infinite provenance expressions are expressed using \emph{formal power series}.
+A formal power series with variables from $\semiringVars$ and coefficients from $C$ is a mapping $S$ from $\monomials(\semiringVars)$ to $C$, where $\monomials(\semiringVars)$ is the set of all monomials over $\semiringVars$.
+It can be written as a possibly infinite sum $S=\Sigma_{\monomial\in\monomials(\semiringVars)}S(\monomial)\monomial$. $C\llbracket\semiringVars\rrbracket$ denotes the set of formal power series with variables from $\semiringVars$ and coefficients from~$C$. \citet{Green07-provenance-seminal} define the \emph{Datalog provenance semiring} as $\series$, the commutative $\omega$-continuous semiring of formal power series with coefficients from $\Nbb^\infty=\Nbb\cup\{\infty\}$.
 We can obtain a hierarchy similar to that of Figure \ref{fig:hierarchy} for $\omega$-continuous commutative provenance semirings where \polynomials is replaced by \series, \boolpolynomials is replaced by $\boolseries$, and $\trio$ is replaced by $\trioseries$ (obtained from $\series$ as \trio is obtained from $\polynomials$).
 Note that since we assume that $\semiringVars$ is finite, there is no difference between polynomials and formal power series when considering \why, \sorp, \posbool and \lin.
 There is no hierarchical relationship between \series and \polynomials because there is no \emph{surjective} semiring homomorphism from $\polynomials$ to $\series$ nor from $\series$ to $\polynomials$.